iancanada/DocumentDownload/PowerSupply/ADM715X/SMDtutorial.md

 # SMT assembling tutorial of ADM715X PCB

-Please trust me.
-SMT assembling is really very easy by your kitchen oven.
+Please trust me, SMT assembling is really very easy by your kitchen oven.
 I believe you can make it.
 You will get a factory quality PCB assembly.

 Here is the tutorial.
 It's fully approved by my self.
-I'd be very glad to share it with you.
+I'm very glad to share it with you.

 1. Solder paste is the most important thing to prepare.
 I recommended SMD291AX.
    DigiKey P/N is: SMD291AX-ND or SMD291AX50T3-ND.
 Keep in mind don't use any lead-free solder paste.